All Episodes

 So, you know, I understand why they're dismayed that I'm running against them.

-They're also worried that, you know, what my sister said that you know my candidacy may get Trump elected.
+They're also worried that, you know, what my sister said, that, you know, my candidacy may get Trump elected.

-Anyway, so just watch this this all unfold.
+Anyway, so just watch this all unfold.

-Uh seems like a nice woman.
+Seems like a nice woman.

 Great life story.

-They were actually very, very clear, and I think that then becomes a big issue uh for his his campaign for sure.
+And I think that then becomes a big issue for his campaign for sure.

 I don't see anything in her background that qualifies her.

-The fact that she said it's one of the biggest lies that's being told about women's health today, and his answer today was well, she had a bad experience with it.
+The fact that she said it's one of the biggest lies that's being told about women's health today.

 That's why.